Debian/dput-ng/docs/reference/processors.rst

 Processors Walkthrough
 ----------------------

-Processessors are just checkers, that have a few small changes.
-Firstly, register as a processor, rather then a checker by placicng the plugin def in the ``processors`` class.
+Processors are just checkers, that have a few small changes.
+Firstly, register as a processor, rather then a checker by placing the plugin def in the ``processors`` class.
 In the event of an error, feel free to just bail out.
 There's not much you can do, and throwing an error is bad form.